Kiopsy/onCreate/README.md

     * Allows users to rank ideas (up/downvote ideas)
 * Canvas drawing
     * Users can draw sketches and upload them to their feed
+* Sharing to Instagram stories
+    * Users can send their idea post to Instagram and post it onto their Instagram story

 ### 2. Screen Archetypes